 A lot of consumers in the Jacksonville area have invested in ductless, multi-split air conditioners that allow them to cool rooms or zones individually.
 With these, there can be dramatic differences in environment and thermostat readings from one area of the building to another.
 There are even a number of households with central HVAC systems that are zoned to provide the same levels of customized comfort and efficiency.
 However, if you’ve got a standard central HVAC system and have noticeable differences in temperature throughout the house, it could be because your thermostat isn’t working.

 Keep in mind that hot and cold spots can be the result of various issues.
 Check to make sure that all air registers are open, especially in rooms that feel over-warm.
-If airflow isn’t impeded in hot areas, a busted thermostat is the likely culprit.
+If the airflow isn’t impeded in hot areas, a busted thermostat is a likely culprit.
 A central thermostat and a central cooling system should be able to provide even heating and cooling throughout the entire living space.

 When short-cycling occurs, your system powers on and then quickly powers itself back off.
 It does its work in short bursts of energy that don’t really have an impact on the indoor climate.
 One of the first things to check when your air conditioner is short-cycling is its air filter.
-If this is blocked by a thick buildup of lint, dirt, and other collected debris, it may be the source of short-cycling.
-If you’ve been diligent about performing filter changes according to the recommended schedule, short-cycling can also be the result of inaccurate temperature readings or other malfunctions at the thermostat.
+If this is blocked by a thick buildup of lint, dirt, and other collected debris, it may be the source of short cycling.
+If you’ve been diligent about performing filter changes according to the recommended schedule, short cycling can also be the result of inaccurate temperature readings or other malfunctions at the thermostat.